Match Review

 The blue-red army aimed for their second three consecutive wins of the season as they headed to the match against Yokohama F.Marinos at Nissan Stadium.

-Tokyo, on a winning streak, maintained most of their members with the same momentum and made only one change at right back from the previous match against Urawa Reds, where they achieved a shutout victory.
-Yuto NAGATOMO made his starting lineup return since the match against Kyoto Sanga F.C. in Sec.
+Tokyo, on a winning streak, maintained much of their momentum by keeping many of their members and made only one change at right back from the previous match against Urawa Reds, where they achieved a shutout victory.
+Yuto NAGATOMO made his starting return since the match against Kyoto Sanga F.C. in Sec.
 28.

 With the extreme heat easing, it became possible to move the kickoff time earlier starting from this matchday, and the away game kicked off at 17:00 while there was still some daylight.